The world deserves better quality ‘dumb’ phones

 Entrepreneurs offer hope with new minimalist phones

 Fortunately, my research led me to information about a select group of companies that recognize smartphones have become a problem.
-A lot of people want to simplify their lives, they’re looking for a no-nonsense, functional “dumb” phone like the ones made before the smartphone’s arrival.
+A lot of people want to simplify their lives.
+They’re looking for a no-nonsense, functional phone like the ones made before the smartphone’s arrival.

 A company called Light Phone was perhaps the first to recognize this emerging demand for devices that delivered less.
 The New York-based company released a phone in 2017 after raising funds through a Kickstarter campaign.
-In 2018, it released Light Phone II, an improvement on the original.
-(It isn’t, by the way, a flip phone but a “candy bar”-style phone.)
-It comes with no social media apps and performs basic functions, namely texting and talking.
-There’s also an alarm clock, podcast tool, and, new for 2021, navigation.
+In 2018, it released the Light Phone II, an improvement on the original.
+With its candy-bar form factor, this phone performs basic functions, namely texting and talking.
+It also offers an alarm clock, podcast, music, calendar, and navigation tools.
 It also incorporates an e-ink interface, giving the phone a calming appearance.

 Light Phone II